sksamuel/avro4s/README.md

 ### Deserializing

-With avro4s we can easily deserialize a file back into Scala case classes.
+We can easily deserialize a file back into case classes.
 Given the `pizzas.avro` file we generated in the previous section on serialization, we will read this back in using the `AvroInputStream` class.
-We first create an instance of the input stream specifying the types we will read back, the source file, and then build it using the schema.
+We first create an instance of the input stream specifying the types we will read back, the source file, and then build it using a reader schema.

-Then we call iterator which will return a lazy iterator (reads on demand) of the data in the file.
+Once the input stream is created, we can invoke `iterator` which will return a lazy iterator that reads on demand the data in the file.

 In this example, we'll load all data at once from the iterator via `toSet`.

 ```scala